Skip to content

 When in doubt, narrower wins.
 You can always widen later.
 Narrowing post-hoc is harder (you've already trained yourself to expect the wide form).

-When you modify .claude/settings.json's permissions.allow (or permissions.deny), also update §4 above to reflect the new pattern with at least one positive and one negative case.
+When you modify .claude/settings.json's permissions.allow (or permissions.deny), also update the Empirical matcher findings section above to reflect the new pattern with at least one positive and one negative case.

 The two artifacts are paired: - .claude/settings.json is what Claude Code enforces. - docs/gdd/permissions.md (this file) is what humans, automated reviewers, and the agent reason against.